elsemikk/Wren_popgen/5_GenomeScans.md

                    groups.to.plot.pi, group.colors.pi) #Note the newer 2018 version of the script has 2 transparency variables instead of 1, if using 2016 functions only use 1 transparency variable
 ```

 Next, we can produce a figure comparing Fst, pi_between, and pi_within at each genomic window using a scatterplot.
-First, we compile data from all the autosomes, and then create the plot using this data.
+We can also test the correlation between pi_w and pi_between First, we compile data from all the autosomes, and then create the plot using this data.
 ```R
 # Compile genome-wide info  ----
 # compile windowed WC84_Fst, Dxy, pi for a bunch of chromosomes